-When $ w > 0 $, $ \theta_{-} =\theta_0-\theta_1= ( 2 n + 1 ) \pi/3 $, using Eqns.\ref{density},\ref{bond}, one can evaluate both the vortex density, the kinetic energy and current in the dual dice lattice.
+When $ w > 0 $, $ \theta_{-} =\theta_0-\theta_1= ( 2 n + 1 ) \pi/3, n=0, 1,2 $.
+So the state has degeneracy $ 3 $ corresponding to the 3 possible ways to condense the 2 vortex fields.
+Using Eqns.\ref{density},\ref{bond}, one can evaluate both the vortex density, the kinetic energy and current in the dual dice lattice.
 This has been done in \cite{demler} in a different context.
 The current was shown in the Fig.\ref{kagoeasy2}.
 It is important to point out that the vortex at the dual center of the red hexagon vanishes which indicates the there is a local VB order around the dual center as shown by the red hexagon in the Fig.\ref{kagoeasy2}.
-Again, it is interesting to compare this with the known fact that interacting bosons in a kagome lattice at $ f=1/2 $ \cite{five,ka1} are always in a SF state due to the localization of the vortices ( a flat vortex band ).
+Again, it is interesting to compare this with the known fact that interacting bosons in a kagome lattice at $ f=1/2 $ \cite{five,ka1} are always in a SF state due to the localization of the vortices ( a flat vortex band ) \cite{subir}.
 The difference is that here there is only a local SF around the the center of the red hexagon, while there is a global SF across the whole lattice in the latter case.
-By counting the segments of currents along the bonds surrounding the red and black lattice points, paying special attentions to their counter-clockwise or clock wise directions, we can calculate the densities at these points $ n_{b}=1/3 - 4 x I < 1/3, n_{r}= 1/3 + 2 x I > 1/3 $ at the filling factor $ f=1/3 $ where the $ I $ is the current flowing around the black lattice site in Fig.\ref{kagoeasy2}.
+By counting the segments of currents along the bonds surrounding the red and black lattice points, paying special attentions to their counter-clockwise or clock wise directions, we can calculate the densities at these points $ n_{b}=1/3 - 4 x I < 1/3, n_{r}= 1/3 + 2 x I > 1/3 $ with the constraint $ n_b+ 2 n_r=1 $ at the filling factor $ f=1/3 $ where the $ I $ is the current flowing around the black lattice site in Fig.\ref{kagoeasy2}.